 15 yards of French silk, 35 yards of ostrich feathers, months of tireless work and stress tears out of an episode of Project Runway, my incredible mom once again made my vision a reality.

 After my wedding, I took a real look at how utterly happy it made me to have that experience and how rewarding it was to be a part of such an important and exhilarating design process.
 To see this creative vision come to life.

 That small seed in the back of my mind started to sprout more than ever before.
 So much so, that I was forced to ask myself why I wasn't doing something about it.

 Why am I not trying every possible way to bridge this gap between my passion for fashion and my love for design?
 Why is it always just a seed of an idea?
 WHAT AM I WAITING FOR?

-Sure, it's a crazy new world I would need to learn A LOT about.
+Sure, it would be a crazy new world I would have to learn A LOT about.
 Yes, I would have to use every drop of my savings to do it.
 Of course, I would encounter major challenges and failures.